Professional education courses

 Gain an understanding of the processes and practices associated with the development and management of capability and capability systems, including the major aspects of capability systems development including systems acquisition, project management, systems engineering, requirements engineering, and conceptual design.
-You are introduced to the principal capability development artifacts: the operational concept document (OCD), function and performance specification (FPS), and the test concept document (TCD).
+You are introduced to the principal capability development artifacts: the operational concept document (OCD), function and performance specification (FPS), and the test & evaluation master plan (TEMP).
 Practical experience is provided with the development of a number of elements of the capability development documents.

 Introduction to Systems Engineering